 Household Hazardous Waste Collection

 In addition to addressing the statutory requirements of the Integrated Waste Management Act, Zero Waste Marin also provides hazardous waste collection to citizens and businesses in all areas of Marin except for the City of Novato, which operates its own hazardous waste collection program in conjunction with Novato Disposal and Novato Sanitary District.

-The Waste Management Division (WMD) of the County provides staff to the JPA.
+The Waste Management Division of the Marin County Public Works Division provides contracted staff to the JPA.
 The Assistant Director of the Marin County Public Works Department is the Executive Director of the JPA.
 The Program Manager helps facilitate the meetings.
-Also included in the administration of the JPA are the Senior Planner, and two Engineering Technician II positions.
-Information regarding compensation and benefits to JPA staff can be found at Marin County Job Class & Salary
+Information regarding compensation and benefits to JPA staff can be found at Marin County Job Class & Salary.